4everstudi/MSCS_Interviews/interview3.md

 # Anonimous Interview 1

-"Q" for Interviewer statements
+"A" for Interviewer statements

-"A" for Interviewee answers
+"B" for Interviewee answers

 Interview was made on 10.07.2017, face-to-face